har07/django-guestbook/README.md

 - Feel the convinience of coding Python with Visual Studio *Intellisense* and debugging features
 - Deploy your application to the Google App Engine cloud platform and see it up and running online.
-Straightforward deployment and, more importantly, free hosting* *#yaaay!*
+Straightforward deployment and free hosting* *#yaaay!*

 Created on Windows 10 using :
 -------